SilkRose/Pony/stories/fleetfall/fleetfall.md

 *It's time to ask her out.*

 She flared her wings.
 As she slowed, she took the blinders off her goggles.
-Seeing the ground was quickly approaching, she pitched up sharply to stay airborne.
+Seeing the ground was quickly approaching [I WOULD RECOMMEND EITHER "SEEING THAT THE GROUND WAS QUICKLY APPROACHING" OR "SEEING THE GROUND QUICKLY APPROACHING"], she pitched up sharply to stay airborne.

 Barely missing the ground, she sighed in relief.